BigDataCloud Now Available as an MCP Server for AI Assistants

 Powered by Patented Technology

 The data behind every MCP tool call is powered by BigDataCloud's patented IP geolocation system (US Patent 11,792,110 B2).
-Our system continuously collects ground-truth location data through GPS-IP pairings, analyses traceroute paths from 14 global vantage points, and processes BGP routing data to deliver industry-leading accuracy.
+Our system continuously collects ground-truth location data through GPS-IP pairings, analyses traceroute paths from 14 global vantage points, and processes BGP routing data to deliver accuracy verified daily in our public accuracy report.

 We verify this accuracy daily in our Daily IP Geolocation Accuracy Report, which benchmarks our results against other providers.
 Transparency is a core principle — we don't just claim to be accurate, we prove it every day.